bnd5k/rpi-clock/README.md

     ```
     yarn build
     ```
   * Store the code where you like.
+This project has a development dependency on [vue-cli-service](https://github.com/multiplegeorges/vue-cli-plugin-s3-deploy).
+Feel free to follow their instructions for deploying to S3.
+This repo contains settings from the 'invoke' function and you can overwrite them via the `.env` file.

+  Note: I had to manually set up the static webhosting from inside the AWS console, but outside of that, the plugin worked great.
+I'm confident they'll fix the issue I came up against soon.

 3. On the Raspberry Pi, Write a script in your home directory to start the app called "run_clock".
 This is mine: